cmougan/skshift/docs/source/installation.rst

     $ pip install skshift

-This is the preferred method to install nobias, as it will always install the most recent stable release.
+This is the preferred method to install ****, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.